zmalik/dcos-kafka-service/docs/JMX.md

 **WARNING**

-Due to an upstream bug in Kafka, it doesn't allow SSL connections through RMI port.
-That is the standard way in most of cli based JMX tools
+Due to an upstream bug, Kafka doesn't allow SSL connections through the RMI port:

 https://cwiki.apache.org/confluence/display/KAFKA/KIP-417%3A+Allow+JmxTool+to+connect+to+a+secured+RMI+port

-Once this fixed is released in a version RMI connections will be allowed and users won't need to do any extra step in configuration to enable them.
+Once this is fixed upstream, users will not need to do any additional steps to enable JMX RMI ports.